00001 CKH HOLDINGS Company Profile

 CK Hutchison Group Telecom

 On 31 May 2025, the merger of 3 UK and Vodafone UK was completed with the formation of the combined business, VodafoneThree, now a 49% associated company of the Group.
-CKHGT also received approximately£1.3 billion net proceeds on completion of the merger.
-VodafoneThree is currently the largest mobile network operator in the United Kingdom with 28.8 million customers and is expected to deliver network improvements for its customers through seamless access of both networks.
-The combined network will also remove 16,500 km2 of“not spot”areas by the end of 2025.
+CKHGT also received approximately£1,300 million net proceeds on completion of the merger.

-Revenue of CKHGT was HK$45,012 million (5,216 million), 5% higher against last year in reported currency.
-EBITDA and EBIT included one-time non-cash loss on the UK merger and related impacts(5), excluding which, underlying EBITDA(6) of HK$13,160 million was 12% higher against the same period last year in reported currency, primarily due to treasury gains of HK$0.7 billion from bond buybacks, and higher underlying EBITDA contribution from 3 Group Europe.
-Underlying EBIT(6) of HK$2,518 million was 38% higher due to EBITDA growth, partly offset by higher depreciation of 3 Group Europe following the UK merger completion.
+Revenue of CKHGT was HK$101,311 million (11,387 million), 15% higher against last year in reported currency.
+EBITDA and EBIT included one-time non-cash loss on the UK merger and related impacts(4), excluding which, underlying EBITDA(5) of HK$27,817 million (3,128 million) was 15% higher against last year in reported currency, primarily due to treasury gains of approximately HK$700 million from bond buybacks and higher underlying EBITDA contribution from 3 Group Europe.
+Underlying EBIT(5) of HK$4,783 million (536 million) was 37% higher due to the higher EBITDA mentioned above, partly offset by higher depreciation of 3 Group Europe from the share of higher depreciation from an enlarged company following the UK merger completion.

-3 Group Europe reported an overall 6% higher total margin in local currencies.
-Underlying EBITDA(7) of HK$11,816 million was 4% or HK$475 million higher against the same period last year in local currencies, primarily driven by one month accretive EBITDA contribution from VodafoneThree, as well as margin growth of other operations, partly offset by higher network costs from the expanded networks.
-Depreciation and amortisation increased by 5% or HK$487 million due to higher depreciation from enlarged network asset base and share of higher depreciation of VodafoneThree following completion of the merger at the end of May 2025.
-Correspondingly, underlying EBIT(7) of HK$1,737 million was 1% or HK$12 million lower against the same period last year in local currencies.
+3 Group Europe reported an overall 10% higher total margin in local currencies.
+Underlying EBITDA(6) of HK$25,877 million was 6% or HK$1,500 million higher against last year in local currencies, primarily driven by accretive EBITDA contribution from VodafoneThree, as well as margin growth of other operations.
+Depreciation and amortisation increased by 7% or HK$1,358 million primarily due to the share of higher depreciation of VodafoneThree following merger completion, which more than offset the accretive EBITDA contribution from the merged entity.Correspondingly, underlying EBIT(6) of HK$3,969 million was 4% or HK$142 million higher against last year in local currencies which was mainly arising from improvements in other operations of this division.

 Finance & Investments and Others

-Source: CK Hutchison (00001) Interim Results Announcement
+Source: CK Hutchison (00001) Annual Results Announcement

 Related Stocks